twonote/radosgw-admin4j/README.md

 That's all!

 # Contributing
 All contributions are welcome.
-Our code style is [Google java style](https://google.github.io/styleguide/javaguide.html) and use [google-java-format](https://github.com/google/google-java-format) to do code formatting.
+Our code style is [Google java style](https://google.github.io/styleguide/javaguide.html) and we use [google-java-format](https://github.com/google/google-java-format) to do code formatting.
 Nothing else special.

 # Legal
 Copyright 2016 [twonote](http://twonote.github.io/) & The "radosgw-admin4j" contributors.